wuyaheng/Streaming-Finance-Data-with-AWS-Lambda/README.md

 ![screenshot_of_s3_bucket](https://user-images.githubusercontent.com/52837649/102306851-34fee700-3f31-11eb-8253-a5850c628b8d.png)

 I also set up a Glue crawler so that I can run the AWS Athena queries against my data.
+Below is the query that gives me the highest hourly stock “high” per company.

 ## Questions
 For questions about the project, please contact me at wuyaheng2016@gmail.com